edi0328/TuringPoker/README.md

-# Template Python Poker Bot
-This repo is a template for a Turing Poker bot written in Python.
-Two sample bots are included.
-The first, `main.py`, is a simple bot that always checks or calls.
-The second, `kellycriterion.py`, simulates potential game outcomes to estimate the probability of winning the current hand, and uses the [Kelly Criterion](https://en.wikipedia.org/wiki/Kelly_criterion) to determine the optimal bet size.
+#Poker Bot
+This repository contains our code for the **McGill Poker Bot Tournament**, where our bot finished with a **profit of \$32**.

+---

+## Strategy Overview
+Our bot uses a simple but effective heuristic:
+- **Go all-in** when the probability of a good hand is below a certain threshold.
+- **Check otherwise**.
+- **Fold if bet is too high and chances of winning are low**

+This algorithm was surprisingly competitive in the tournament setting, though it leaves plenty of room for strategic improvements.